Andrew Marshall (golfer)

 Andrew Charles Marshall (born 24 August 1973) is an English professional golfer.

+Career

 Marshall was born in Sutton-in-Ashfield and turned professional in 1995.
 In 2001, he finished 4th on the Challenge Tour Rankings to earn his card on the top level European Tour.
 In late 2001, in one of his first tournaments as a full member of the European Tour he finished 6th at the Omega Hong Kong Open.
 However, he failed to build on that start and had to regain his card via qualifying school at the end of the 2002.

 Marshall maintained his playing status through the end of the 2007 season, with a best end of season ranking of 73rd on the Order of Merit in 2006, and best tournament results of runner-up at the 2003 Madeira Island Open and the 2006 Johnnie Walker Championship at Gleneagles.
 In 2007, he slipped down the rankings and had to drop down to the Challenge Tour for 2008.